More Bang for the Buck: Improving the Inference of Large Language Models at a Fixed Budget using Reset and Discard (ReD): Summary and outlook

 Finally, we demonstrate in~\cref{fig:LLM_inference} the procedure to infer the power-law exponent of the smaller llama model using ReD.
 We show that using~\cref{eq:inference_power_law} we are able correctly infer the power-law behavior from a linear fit of $\langle R_n\rangle/\langle R_{n+1} - R_n\rangle$ against $n$.
 The obtained power-law is $0.34\pm0.01$, which is in good agreement with the power-law estimated from the behavior of 1-pass@$k$ at high $k$ of $0.34$ (see \cref{fig:loglog_alpha}).
 Note that the linear regression is accurate as long as $R_n\gg1$, otherwise the inverse of $R_{n+1}-R_n$ introduces large noise.
 Therefore, the linear fit was done up to the 15th round.
 The inference of the power-laws exponents for the two larger models is not shown because they solve almost all of the questions in very few rounds using ReD.

+{\textbf{Additional benchmarks and baselines.} We validate on GSM8K and MMLU-Pro at two model scales (\cref{app:benchmarks}): on GSM8K, ReD reaches 81\% coverage after the first round versus 34\% for standard sampling.
+Noisy-verifier experiments (\cref{app:noisy}) and comparisons against Continuous Reflection (\cref{app:baselines}) consistently show ReD dominating over other baselines across budgets.
+A hardware latency analysis accounting for KV-cache effects is in \cref{app:kvcache}.}

-\section{Summary and Outlook}
+\section{Summary and outlook}

 We proposed Reset-and-Discard, ReD, a new resetting-based query protocol of LLMs that improves coverage@cost at a fixed budget.
 We mapped pass@$k$ to coverage@cost and showed that power-law behavior in pass@$k$ with $0<\alpha<1$ leads to sublinear growth of coverage@cost.
-We proved that ReD always improves coverage@cost; particularly, in the case of $0<\alpha<1$, ReD leads to a linear growth of coverage@cost and the optimal resetting protocol is ReD every attempt.
-We also showed that, given pass@$k$, we can predict the amount of saving obtained by performing ReD every attempt.
-If pass@$k$ is not available, we showed that ReD can be used to estimate the power-law exponent without needing a full pass@$k$ evaluation.
-Finally, we demonstrated the performance of ReD on three LLMs of varying size on the HumanEval dataset of coding tasks.
-In a wide range of costs, measured in attempts, total cumulative tokens or USD, ReD led to improvement over the standard solve-to-completion baseline.
+We proved that ReD always improves coverage@cost; particularly, in the case of $0<\alpha<1$, ReD leads to a linear growth of coverage@cost and the optimal resetting protocol is ReD every attempt. {We further proved that this advantage persists for any verifier with $\text{FNR}+\text{FPR}<1$.
+We validated these results across three LLMs and three benchmarks (coding, math, reasoning), showing that ReD consistently dominates solve-to-completion allocation across all budgets tested, and that the advantage is robust to realistic verifier noise.}

-The implementation of ReD has profound implications for the commercial deployment of LLMs, specifically by enabling a shift from ``Pay-per-Token'' to ``Outcome-as-a-Service.''
-Currently, users of commercial APIs bear the economic risk of model failure, paying for generations regardless of their validity.
-By utilizing ReD as a backend allocation strategy, similar to hierarchical routing proposals such as FrugalGPT \citep{chen2024frugalgpt}, providers can instead sell verified solutions.
-This aligns incentives: the user pays a premium only for solved tasks, while the provider maximizes profit by optimizing ``Goodput'' (valid tasks per USD), effectively using ReD to arbitrate between model costs and task difficulty without exposing the user to the complexity of the underlying search.

-Beyond commercial servicing, ReD significantly enhances efficiency in research and edge computing domains.
-In the context of Reinforcement Learning algorithms like STaR \citep{zelikman2022star} or ReST \citep{gulcehre2023rest}, which rely on self-generated synthetic data, ReD can act as an active learning filter: Rather than wasting GPU hours uniformly sampling trivial or impossible problems, ReD focuses the compute budget on the ``frontier of learnability,'' yielding a larger set of successful trajectories for the same training cost.
-Finally, ReD can be used to select which question to send to smaller models first, and which to save for larger, more expensive models.
-In that sense, it automatically optimizes intelligence versus cost.
-This is particularly critical for mobile and edge applications \citep{bansal2025smaller}, where ReD provides a formal framework for resource-constrained inference, determining exactly when to stop attempting a query to, e.g., preserve battery life while maximizing the total utility delivered to the user.

-\textbf{Limitations and future work:} In this work, we considered only perfectly verifiable tasks.
-The topic of verification remains an open problem, and it would be of interest to study ReD under different verification methods such as Best-of-$N$~\cite{wang2023selfconsistencyimproveschainthought}, majority vote, and reward models~\cite{christiano2023deepreinforcementlearninghuman}.